YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 **-SLEEP_SPIN_COUNT**

-Specifies the number of times a processes suspends its activity while waiting to obtain critical sections for shared resources, principally those involving databases.
+Specifies the number of times a process suspends its activity while waiting to obtain critical sections for shared resources, principally those involving databases.
 The format of the -SLEEP_SPIN_COUNT qualifier is:

 .. parsed-literal::
    -SLEEP_SPIN_COUNT=integer